Research

 Cold hardiness

 Washington’s occasional cold winters make wind machines or heating devices in vineyards a necessary but costly investment.
 In extreme cases, not running a wind machine during a cold episode can result in vines being killed to the ground, while running one unnecessarily is a waste of time and money.
 We test the changes in cold hardiness of buds and cane tissues of a range of grapevine varieties throughout each winter season.
 The information on critical temperatures is updated weekly, so that growers can use it to determine when frost protection measures should be initiated.
-Funding for this service activity comes from Washington’s grape growers, winemakers and juice processors through the Washington Association of Wine Grape Growers, Washington Wine Industry Foundation and the Washington State Concord Grape Research Council.
+Funding for this service activity comes from Washington’s grape growers, winemakers and juice processors through the Washington State Grape and Wine Research Program and the Washington State Concord Grape Research Council.

 Staff and Students